2.6: The Brain

 Hypothalamus

 The hypothalamus is located below the thalamus (hence its name) and is primarily responsible for regulating endocrine hormones in conjunction with the pituitary gland that extends from the hypothalamus (Figure 17).
-Endocrine hormones are known to be important for controlling mood, development, growth, and reproduction.
-Given its central location in the brain, the hypothalamus has connections to the brainstem, cerebral cortex, hippocampus, amygdala, and thalamus (Bear et al., 2018).
+Endocrine hormones are important for controlling mood, development, growth, and reproduction.
+Given its central location in the brain, the hypothalamus connects to the brainstem, cerebral cortex, hippocampus, amygdala, and thalamus (Bear et al., 2018).
 As a result, the hypothalamus, both by trafficking sensory and motor information and secreting endocrine hormones across different brain regions, is well-positioned to regulate drives and motivations.

 Cerebellum

 The cerebellum (Latin for “little brain”) is the distinctive structure at the back of the brain (Beck & Tapia, 2023).
 In Figure 23, you can see the cerebellar white matter (arbor vitae) and the cerebellum’s tightly folded surface.
 The cerebellum is critical for coordinated movement and posture.
 It does not initiate motor commands, but contributes to movement precision, timing, and fine-tuning (based on sensory feedback), as well as motor learning.
-In addition to the cerebellum’s long established role in motor control, neuroimaging studies have implicated it in many cognitive functions, including language and attention.
-It is perhaps not surprising that the cerebellum’s influence extends beyond movement, given that it contains ~80% of the brain’s neurons (most of its neurons are tiny and densely packed granule cells, van Essen et al., 2018) and the majority of the cerebellum maps to cerebral brain networks involved in cognition (Buckner, 2013).[9]
+In addition to the cerebellum’s role in motor control, neuroimaging studies have implicated it in many cognitive functions, including language and attention.
+The cerebellum’s influence beyond movement aligns with its anatomy: it contains ~80% of the brain’s neurons (most of its neurons are tiny and densely packed granule cells, van Essen et al., 2018) and largely maps to cerebral brain networks involved in cognition (Buckner, 2013).[9]

 Figure 23.
 Image shows the location of the cerebellum at the bottom of the brain.
 Illustrated in white on the medial view are the cerebellar white matter tracts, the arbor vitae (their name stems from their branching, tree-like structure).
 On the lateral view, you can see the cerebellum’s tightly folded surface.